 David Sackett Trial of the Year Award

-Each year the Society for Clinical Trials presents an award to the randomized clinical trial published (either electronically or in print) in the previous year that best fulfills the following standards:
+Each year The Society for Clinical Trials presents an award to the randomized clinical trial published (either electronically or in print) in the previous year (2017 in this case) that best fulfills the following standards:

 10th Annual Award Recipient (2016)

 2015Learning Early About Peanut Allergy Trial (LEAP), a randomized controlled trial, is the awardee of the prestigious 2015 David Sackett Trial of the Year Award, presented annually by the Society for Clinical Trials.
 Gideon Lack, Senior Investigator on the LEAP Trial accepted the award on behalf of the LEAP Trial team.
 Gideon Lack, a Professor of Paediatric Allergy, King's College London, Head of the Clinical Academic Paediatric Allergy Service, Guy's & St Thomas' NHS Foundation Trust, presented the LEAP trial on May 17th, 2016 at the Society's 37th Annual Meeting in Montreal, Canada.

 Read the full press release »

 2014Mechanical versus Manual Chest Compression for Out-of-Hospital Cardiac Arrest (PARAMEDIC)